 One fan biked all the way from Minnetonka to bring his water.
-Another booked it about 120 miles from Lake Mille Lacs to throw in his contribution shortly before the event conclude at 3 p.m.
+Another booked it about 120 miles from Lake Mille Lacs to throw in his contribution shortly before the event concluded at 3 p.m.
 Even a Lutheran pastor stopped by with pond water of his own.

 Video: Wild Fans 'Flood the Rink'

 Almost to a man, Wild players interviewed at Thursday's media day expressed enthusiasm for the team's new tradition.

 "I think for Minnesota, it takes a whole new meaning," said goaltender and St. Paul native Alex Stalock.
 "That's what the idea is, for these fans to bring part of their summer to the winter and become one."